Estimated reading time: 23 minutes

 Helsingborg medieval heritage and modern waterfront

 Helsingborg’s old town offers visitors a delightful journey through centuries of architectural evolution.
-Compact and walkable, this historical core features a captivating mix of medieval remnants, Renaissance buildings, and 19th-century structures that together tell the story of the city’s development.
+Compact and walkable, this historical core features a engaging mix of medieval remnants, Renaissance buildings, and 19th-century structures that together tell the story of the city’s development.

 The cobblestone streets wind through the old town, leading to charming squares like Stortorget (the Main Square) with its impressive City Hall built in the late 19th century in Neo-Gothic style.
-Nearby, the St. Mary’s Church (Mariakyrkan) stands as one of the city’s oldest buildings, with sections dating back to the 14th century.
+Nearby, the St. Mary’s Church (Mariakyrkan) is one of the city’s oldest buildings, with sections dating back to the 14th century.
 Its red-brick Gothic architecture is typical of the Hanseatic influence found throughout the Baltic region.

 The Kullagatan pedestrian shopping street exemplifies this blend, where historic buildings now house fashionable boutiques, cafés, and restaurants.
 This marriage of old and new creates a dynamic urban environment that feels both authentically historical and refreshingly contemporary, making it a highlight of any Swedish tourist itinerary.